markolalovic/ml-citation-screening/README.md

 ## Introduction

-This repository contains the source code of a research project to develop a machine learning framework to semi-automate citation screening in systematic reviews and meta-analyses.
+This repository contains the source code of a research project to develop a machine learning framework to semi-automatize citation collection and screening in systematic reviews and meta-analyses.

 The framework was developed and evaluated in context of aging and longevity research studies and tested on a particular dataset related to "Dasatinib and Quercetin Senolytic Therapy Risk-Benefit Analysis" (D&Q Analysis) published by [Forever Healthy Foundation](https://brain.forever-healthy.org/display/EN/).
 The results are in 3 interactive tables of exported documents accessible [here](https://markolalovic.github.io/longevity-research-screening/).